lukefwilson/KOR/README.md

 KOR parses a basic .txt file to create the world.
 Checkout `res/testWorld1.txt` to get a feeling for how the file looks.

+To change the world, edit `app.js` and pass your world file into the `World` constructor

 The first 3 lines are basic attributes for the world:

 1. Karel's starting position i.e. `0,0`